LeBaux/kbtui/README.md

 ```
 Mage is a requirement for building `kbtui` as it will automatically handle/manage imports as well as mage is used to generate the
 file for emoji completion.

+## Running and getting started

+Run the go binary, file usually by typing `~/go/bin/kbtui` in your terminal.
+When you get kbtui up and running, use `/help` to get the list of commands.
+If you get lost, you can always join kbtui channel with `/j kbtui general `